 Flooding or water damage

-How can you stop mould before it starts?
+How can you prevent mould growth?

-The best way to deal with mould is to stop it before it starts.
 Since mould needs moisture to grow, keeping your home dry is key.

 Easy ways to prevent mould: